-13.6.1 Apart from safe type lighting fixtures and heating appliances, as well as cables led to accumulators, lighting fixtures and heating appliances, no other electrical equipment shall be installed in battery compartments.
+13.6.1 Apart from safe type lighting fixtures, heating appliances and automatic detectors of fire detection system, as well as cables led to accumulators, lighting fixtures, heating appliances and automatic detectors of fire detection system, no other electrical equipment shall be installed in battery compartments.

-Cables led to accumulator batteries lighting fixtures and heating appliances may run openly, provided they have metal armour or braid covered with non-metal sheath and this metal armour or braid is reliably earthed at both ends.
+Cables led to accumulator batteries, lighting fixtures, heating appliances and automatic detectors of fire detection system may run openly, provided they have metal armour or braid covered with non-metal sheath and this metal armour or braid is reliably earthed at both ends.